pyneuroml.plot package#

 • show_plot_already (boolean) – if plot should be shown when created (default: True)

-• save_figure_to (str) – location to save generated figure to (default: None)
+• save_figure_to (str) – location to save generated figure/animation to (default: None)

 • title_above_plot (boolean) – enable/disable title above the plot (default: False)